scimusmn/stele/docs/config.md

     home_url: http://www.smm.org

 ### kiosk
 Boolean.
-If True, Stele will launch Chrome with the --kiosk flag.
+If True, Stele will launch Chrome with the `--kiosk` flag.
 This will make Chrome full screen and also prevent some things like the Windows bar OS X dock from displaying, depending on you OS.

     kiosk: True

+### touch
+Boolean.
+If True, Stele will launch Chrome with the `--touch-events` flag.
+This enables support for touch events.

+    touch: True

 ### user_agent
-Replace the user agent with a custom string, using the Chrome --user-agent flag.
+Replace the user agent with a custom string, using the Chrome `--user-agent` flag.
 This is useful for identifying specific kiosks to custom web applications.

     user_agent: museum_kiosk computer_01